pFindStudio/pUniFind/User_guide.md

 ### Open De Novo Results
-Currently, in prder to speed up, we only predict score for peptide with precurosr mass error tolerance less than 20 ppm and length range from 6-40.
+Currently, to improve performance, we only predict scores for peptides with a precursor mass error tolerance within 20 ppm and peptide lengths ranging from 6 to 40 residues.
+Predicted peptides outside of these ranges will not be logged.
+In future releases, we plan to support more flexible settings.

 To better visualize result format we will show columns as rows with the same order.